jadepoiskls/jadepoiskls/README.md

 :heavy_dollar_sign: Mobile App Pentest cheat sheet. [^23] <br>
 :heavy_dollar_sign: The ASCII art of this website has been created by many different artists and credit. [^24] <br>
 :heavy_dollar_sign: Single-file PHP file manager, browser and manage your files <br>efficiently and easily with tinyfilemanager Mobile App Pentest cheat sheet. [^25] <br>
+:heavy_dollar_sign: Osintgram is a OSINT tool on Instagram.
+It offers an interactive shell to perform analysis on Instagram account of any users by its nickname [^23] <br>

 [^1]: [firestick-loader](https://github.com/jadepoiskls/firestick-loader)
 [^2]: [magisk](https://github.com/topjohnwu/Magisk)